seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 as a class getter.
-This can work both for user and NumPy DTypes, although, in many cases a library may choose to provide a more direct way to access the type.
+This can work both for user and NumPy DTypes, although, in many cases a library may choose to provide a more direct way to access the specific DType class.
 This method may initially be limited to concrete DTypes.
 The main reason for this choice is to provide a single clear, and future-proof way to find the DType class given the